keijiro/Skinner/README.md

 ![gif](http://68.media.tumblr.com/c4c573ccfcf50011cdff66e3c7106a69/tumblr_oiup1kbJCp1qio469o2_320.gif)

 The *Skinner particle* is a particle system that emits particles from vertices in a source.
-The several parameters (duration, rotation, etc) of each particle can be changed according to the speed of vertices, and thus it can be used to give some emphasis to character movement and trajectory.
+Several parameters (duration, rotation, etc) of each particle can be changed according to the speed of vertices, and thus it can be used to give some emphasis to character movement and trajectory.